 Taking a music marketing course can help with this.
 It'll give you the steps you need to be taking right away, and will save you years of trial and error in the process.

-If you’re actively trying to build up your Twitter following, Tweet Adder may be the tool for you.
-While they no longer allow you to follow people automatically (this is against Twitter’s TOS), they do make it easier to know who you should and shouldn’t be following.
-When to unfollow people, and various other things that’ll make building up a interactive Twitter audience much easier.
+If you're actively trying to build up your Twitter following, automation tools could help.
+While they no longer allow you to follow people automatically (this is against Twitter's TOS), they do make it easier to know who you should and shouldn't be following.
+When to unfollow people, and various other things that'll make building up a interactive Twitter audience much easier.
 A handy tool.

 Free Business Cards